marut97/GoToCommands/README.md

 3. Header and Code file must have the same file name.
 Case insensitive.
 4. Class test must contain the name of the file in which the class is present.
 (Will be extended in the future to contain the name of the class rather than the name of the file in which the class is present)
 5. Currently supports only single class in a file
+6. Might not work for solutions with deeply nested subprojects and solution folders

+## Version Details:
+1.5.1 - Fixing extension load time issues.
+        Fixing Go To Test bug where non header or cpp files could be opened Fixing Go To Test bug where Go To Test was available for non VS project items 1.5 - Go To Test/Class
+1.4 - Go to Header/Code